Xi to meet Putin in first trip outside China since COVID began | Headlines

 "Beijing is reluctant to distance itself from Moscow even when facing serious reputational costs and the risks of becoming a target of secondary economic sanctions."
 XI SUPREME

 Xi last met Putin in February just weeks before the Russian president ordered the invasion of Ukraine which has left tens of thousands of people dead and sown chaos through the global economy.
-At that meeting at the opening of the Winter Olympics, Xi and Putin declared a "no limits" partnership, backing each other over standoffs on Ukraine and Taiwan with a promise to collaborate more against the West.
+At that meeting at the opening of the Winter Olympics, Xi and Putin declared their no limits partnership, backing each other over standoffs on Ukraine and Taiwan with a promise to collaborate more against the West.

 China has refrained from condemning Russia's operation against Ukraine or calling it an "invasion" in line with the Kremlin which casts the war as "a special military operation".
 "The bigger message really isn't that Xi is supporting Putin, because it's been pretty clear that Xi supports Putin," said Professor Steve Tsang, director of the China Institute at the School of Oriental and African Studies in London.

 "The bigger signal is that he, Xi Jinping, is going out of China for the first time since the pandemic in the run-up to the party congress.
 If there were going to be plottings against him this is when the plottings would happen.
 And he's clearly confident that the plottings are not going to take place because he is out of the country."
-Xi, the son of a communist revolutionary, is poised to secure a historical third leadership term at the 20th Communist Party Congress beginning on Oct.
-16. He last left China in January 2020, before the world went into COVID lockdown.
+Xi, the son of a communist revolutionary, last left China in January 2020, before the world went into COVID lockdown.

 KREMLIN CHIEF After the West imposed on Moscow the most severe sanctions in modern history due to the war in Ukraine, Putin says Russia is turning towards Asia after centuries of looking to the West as the crucible of economic growth, technology and war.